ha-shine/loxalone/README.md

 - Extend resolver to report an error if a local variable is never used
 - Associate a unique index for each local variable declared in a scope and store that together with the depth.
   When resolving from interpreter, use that to quickly access the variable.
 This will be faster than using names.
+- Rethink about using unique_ptr for statements and expressions
+- Replace shared_ptr with local_shared_ptr from boost as thread safety is not needed